maheshpathirana/Synchronizer-Token-Pattern-master/README.md

 This project demonstrates how to use CSRF Tokens and Session IDs to validate sessions and users using PHP.

 Setup Requirements:
-WAMP (for windows users) or LAMP (for Linux users) installed on your machines.
+WAMP or XAMP (for windows users) or LAMP (for Linux users) installed on your machines.

 Running the App:
 Clone this repository.
 Use master branch!